PiPass/blockpage/docs/upgrading.md

 # Upgrading

 Upgrading your PiPass installation is a relatively easy process and will take 2 to 5 minutes depending on your experience with Linux and the ``git`` version-control system.
-Bear in mind that the update command will **break** your PiPass installation until you complete the upgrade process.
+Bear in mind that if you are upgrading from version 1.3 or lower, the update command will **break** your PiPass installation until you complete the upgrade process.
 This Wiki article will guide you through that whole process.

 ## Beginning the Upgrade